 Opera Mini is much more usable than Android’s rather clunky browser.
-The speed dial feature lets you set up on-click shortcuts to up-to nine of your favorite sites.
-Mini supports tabbed browsing, meaning you can switch between the different pages you have open very quickly and easily.
+The speed dial feature lets you set up on-click shortcuts to your favorite sites.
+Other navigational aids have also been added, such as an auto-complete feature in the address bar, and a built-in search bar.

+Page load times are very impressive, too.
+Before being served to the browser, sites are run through a compression test on the Opera servers, making them load super quickly.
 Opera Mini is rammed with options and settings, too.
 You can alter image quality, font size, and screen orientation, and there is a wealth of privacy settings too.
 As you’d expect, there’s support for bookmarks and browser history, too.

 Skyfire has a menu bar at the top of the screen where you can quickly access all the features for bookmarking pages, accessing settings and managing open tabs.
 Interestingly, cycling through the tabs you have open in Skyfire is a very similar experience to Safari on the iPhone, allowing you to quickly flick through pages and launch new ones with the tap of a button.

 Pros: Flash video support, quick page rendering, Explore feature, Smooth tab management tool

 Cons: Unstable and unresponsive at times, doesn’t support all Flash content

 Firefox on Android is designed to provide a smoother web browsing experience.
 The Firefox for Android app has gone through a huge number of changes, but seems to be gradually coming to a more stable resting point.